-Singer/Songwriter/Musician Doug Segree is one of the Mid Atlantic region's busiest and most sought-after performers.
+Bad in Annapolis, MD, Singer/Songwriter/Musician Doug Segree is one of the Mid Atlantic region's busiest and most sought-after performers.
 Whether playing solo acoustic or with his band, his signature brand of rock/pop, powerful and versatile vocals, and playful, engaging performance style are always a highlight at venues, festivals, concerts, corporate and private events throughout the country.
-He and his band have been playing the fifth quarter club level parties at every Washington Redskins home game at Fed-Ex Field, along with performances at Washington Wizards games at The Verizon Center.
-Doug has also been a part of a “Dewey Tradition” for the past fourteen summers, playing “Suicide Sunday” afternoon deck parties at the world famous Starboard in Dewey Beach, Delaware.
+He and his band have been playing the pregame and postgame club level parties at every Washington Redskins home game at Fed-Ex Field for nearly 20 years, along with performances at Washington Wizards games at The Verizon Center.
 Doug has shared the stage with artists including Matchbox 20, Sister Hazel, Edwin McCain, Pat McGee Band, Survivor, Mark Broussard, Derek Trucks, George Clinton and P-Funk, and Dave Mason of Traffic.

 Doug has released six original albums on the indie label, Kid Arnold Records, and recently released a new project SQRRL!, a fun-filled a children’s album that takes the listener from the start of the day to the end of the day – songs inspired from Doug’s own unique interpretation of his everyday experience with his own kids.
 The record features special guest, Grammy award winning recording artist Lisa Loeb.
 Produced by writer/producer Rich Jacques (Lisa Loeb, Colin Hay (Men at Work), Glenn Phillips (Toad the Wet Sprocket), Ultrvox, Right the Stars).
 Doug is currently working on a large scale production to take the SQRRL! to the next level.